What is autism / autism spectrum disorder?

 Your child’s pediatrician or your family doctor can refer you to an assessment clinic for testing and diagnosis.
 Doctors, psychiatrists, developmental pediatricians, and clinical psychologists are professionals who can diagnosis autism spectrum disorder.

-In Manitoba, children diagnosed with Autism Spectrum Disorder (and other disabilities) can be referred to Specialized Services for Children & Youth (SSCY), and Children’s disABILITY Services (Manitoba Family Services).
+In Manitoba, children diagnosed with autism spectrum disorder (and other disabilities) can be referred to the child development clinic at Specialized Services for Children & Youth (SSCY), and Children’s disABILITY Services (Manitoba Family Services).

 SSCY assists families who have children with developmental and/or physical disabilities who have needs arising from the disability.
 Learn more about the programs and services offered through SSCY here.

-A Family Services Worker (FSW) is assigned to each child.
+A community services worker is assigned to each child.
 This individual informs parents of resources and services available to them – including speech therapy, occupational therapy, physical therapy and respite.
-A FSW will make referrals and provide support as needed.
+A community services worker will make referrals and provide support as needed.

 Learn more about Children’s disABILITY Services and how referrals are made here.